-We Bring Innovation to Series.
+We Bring Innovation in Series.

 LiCON is a globally active manufacturer of one-, twin- and four-spindle CNC machining centers for the mechanical series machining of complex workpieces.
 As a technology leader, we develop and produce highly efficient system solutions from single machines to fully automated production lines at our headquarters in Laupheim near Ulm.